zopefoundation/zc.ngi/src/zc/ngi/README.txt

 ..
 Peer connectors

   Below is an older API for connecting servers and clients in a testing environment.
-The mechanisms defined above are prefered.
+The mechanisms defined above are preferred.

   The zc.ngi.testing.peer function can be used to create a connection to a peer handler.
 To illustrate, we'll set up an echo